-The exact cause of prostate cancer is not known, so at this time it is not possible to prevent most cases of the disease.
-Many risk factors such as age, race, and family history cannot be controlled.
-But based on what we do know, there are some things you can do that might lower your risk of prostate cancer.
+There is no sure way to prevent prostate cancer.
+Many risk factors such as age, race, and family history can’t be controlled.
+But there are some things you can do that might lower your risk of prostate cancer.

 Body weight, physical activity, and diet

-- Eat at least 2½ cups of a wide variety of vegetables and fruits each day.
+- Eating at least 2½ cups of a wide variety of vegetables and fruits each day.

 For more information, see the American Cancer Society Guidelines on Nutrition and Physical Activity for Cancer Prevention.